pmndrs/react-three-fiber/markdown/recipes.md

 ## Usage with React Native

-You can use `@react-three/fiber` to build universal (native and web) apps. [expo-gl](https://docs.expo.io/versions/latest/sdk/gl-view/) is used to create GL bindings, but you can use your own with [v6's `render` function](https://docs.pmnd.rs/react-three-fiber/API/render-function).
-Instead of a canvas, you'd pass a GL context.
+You can use `@react-three/fiber` to build universal (native and web) apps with the same API, complete with loader support and pointer events.

 > 💡 **Bootstrap**: `npx create-react-native-app -t with-react-three-fiber`